VistaJet: 2020–2022

 During the 2019-2020 COVID-19 pandemic, VistaJet offered complimentary empty leg flights for governments and medical transportation.
 It also took delivery of its first Bombardier Global 7500 aircraft.
 In 2021 the firm added a further four 7500s and sold more than 8,000 new annual subscription hours, up 67% year-on-year.
 It also acquired light jets and aircraft management services, through its purchase of Red Wing Aviation, Apollo Jet and Talon Air.

-In March 2022, VistaJet added its 10th Global 7500 to the fleet, making it the largest operator of the Global 7500 aircraft in the world.
+In March 2022, VistaJet added its 10th Global 7500 to the fleet, making it a major operator of the Global 7500 aircraft.

 By the end of 2022 VistaJet's fleet of Global 7500 had grown to 18 aircraft.

-Vista Global Holding (Vista) announces that it has entered into an agreement to acquire Air Hamburg's operating platform and maintenance services.
-Founded in 2006, Air Hamburg has become one of the most well-established full-service private aviation companies, flying to over 1,000 destinations in Europe alone.
+In September 2023, Vista Global Holding (Vista) announced that it entered into an agreement to acquire Air Hamburg's operating platform and maintenance services.
+Founded in 2006, Air Hamburg flew to over 1,000 destinations in Europe.

 2024

 In June 2024, Julian Assange departed the United Kingdom aboard a VistaJet plane.

-In 2024, VistaJet’s founder filed legal proceedings against AirX and British financier Timothy Horlick claiming a smear campaign had been launched against VistaJet.
+In 2024, VistaJet's founder filed legal proceedings against AirX and British financier Timothy Horlick claiming a smear campaign had been launched against VistaJet.
 The filing also claims that AirX founder John Matthews used a burner email address with a fabricated identity to send emails to business contacts of VistaJet, bypassing court-ordered confidentiality.

-Legal challenges

-In late 2024, VistaJet's founder and CEO Thomas Flohr faced serious allegations of fraud in a high-profile case at the Royal Courts of Justice in London.
-The accusations were brought forward during a hearing where Flohr's legal team was attempting to prevent the case from proceeding to a full fraud trial.
-The specific details of the fraud allegations were not fully disclosed in public reports.
-However, the case has drawn significant attention in the business aviation industry and financial circles.
-Flohr's lawyers strongly denied the claims, describing them as unfounded and damaging to their client's reputation.
-The legal proceedings have raised questions about VistaJet's financial practices and corporate governance.
-These concerns come in the context of earlier scrutiny of the company's financial health, including its debt levels and accounting practices.